IbadRehman360/IbadRehman360/README.md

-### 👨🏻‍💻 About Me:
+### Hi there 👋

+Hey, I'm Ibad ur Rehman, a front-end developer passionate about crafting beautiful and practical websites.

+## About Me

-🎓 MERN/Next.js Stack Developer | Software Developer | Crafting Sleek Designs
+🎓 MERN/Next/Vue Developer | Software Engineer

 ⚡ Fun fact: Computer mouse speed is measured in *Mickeys*.

-✉️ Reach me at ibadhashim4@gmail.com – I'll reply promptly!

-#
+✉️ How to reach me: ibadhashim4@gmail.com

 ### 🛠 &nbsp;Tech Stack